 7. DIVIDEND

-Your Directors have considered it financially prudent in the long-term interest of the Company to reinvest the profits into the business of the Company, to build strong reserve base, meet the funds requirement and grow the business of the Company.
-Thus, your Board of Directors regrets their inability to recommend any dividend for the year ended March 31, 2023.
+The Directors have considered it financially prudent to re-invest profits into the business of the Company and therefore do not intend to recommend dividend for the financial year ended March 31, 2023.

 8. CHANGE IN NATURE OF BUSINESS